Caltech-OCTO/Subzero.jl/documentation.md

 We now focus on the first two arguments.
 The first is the number of floes to attempt to create with Voronoi tesselation.
 We are not guarenteed to get exactly that number.
 It depends on the amount of open space in the domain and the generation of random seed points.
 For example, if the domain is filled with lots of topography and islands, it will be more difficult to hit the exact number of floes requested.
 However, it will be in the ballpark.
 The second argument is the concentrations, which is a matrix.
 We can split the domain into quadrents that are the same shape at matrix and then request concentrations of ice in each of those quadrents equal to the corresponding value in the concentrations matrix.
 The other arguments are the same as in the floe coordinate version on the function.

 ### Making the Model
 Once you have made all of the above components, you are now able to make a model.
-You will simply do that as follows:
+You will do that as follows:
 ```julia
 model = Model(grid, ocean, atmos, domain, floe_arr)
 ```